Shajar87/Project_Portfolio/Social Buzz Users' Analysis readme.md

 ### About The Project
 **Tool used: Excel**

 This project is a part of virtual work experience program by Forage.
 In this project, I need to deliver solutions to the problems facing by Accenture's client, Social Buzz.
-Social Buzz is a tech company which is faceing big data problem management and it wants to expand using its users’ data.
+Social Buzz is a tech company which is facing big data problem management and it wants to expand using its users’ data.

 - I need to deliver the following tasks:
 1. Finding the top 5 content categories